████████ ██████ ██████

 How do email endpoints work?

 Each box gets an email address like dev1-a1b2c3d4@in.shellbox.dev.
-Incoming emails are delivered as HTTP POST requests to /email on your box's HTTPS endpoint.
+Inbound mail reception is handled by Cloudflare (outside this repo/app), which forwards incoming mail as an HTTP POST request to /email on your box's HTTPS endpoint.

 How do I transfer files?